Sean Connery, Actor And The Original James Bond, Dies At 90

 It was far from his origins.
 Born in 1930 to a cleaning woman and truck driver in depressed Edinburgh, he dropped out of school at age 13.
 He joined the Royal Navy.
 After he got out, he competed in the Mr. Universe bodybuilding competition.

-He told ABC's Barbara Walters his life changed with a trip to London.
+In the 1980s, he told ABC's Barbara Walters that his life changed with a trip to London.

 "What happened was: When I went to London for the Mr. Universe, one of the guys, he was in South Pacific and he said, 'Do you want to do a show?'"
 Connery said.
 "I said, 'Well, I'll have a go at that,' so I went along and auditioned."